 Production waste primarily refers to manufacturing processes, but many of the waste types may apply to other products or services where people need to perform tasks correctly.
 Think of the unnecessary ‘motion’ or inefficiencies that lead to unplanned downtime in any frontline environment.

-For example: a nurse who needs to perform an unfamiliar procedure.
+For example: a vehicle assembly technician needs to perform an unfamiliar procedure.
 She’s unsure of the materials she needs, so she walks to her colleague’s desk to ask.
-This used valuable time that she could have spent on a patient.
+This used valuable time that she could have spent on her normal workload.
 If she has to do this 5 times a shift, it costs her valuable energy.

 Anywhere there are people working on the frontline, there’s waste to avoid.